Q&A Session: David Rostan

 How do you guys reach out to lapsed/canceled users (if at all)?

 We love to identify them ahead of time.
-We use Braze for email and in app messages and ideally we see slowed activity and ping them. usually with refreshers on why and how to get value out of the product. e.g. hey, reduce no-shows by adding reminders to your events. that get’s them thinking of the benefit to using calendly more regularly vs not.
-To revive, there are many ways discounts (we don’t do these, but i’ve seen them work). what we do is package new release stuff. e.g. hey, we have an amazing iphone app now so you can schedule on the go! it has 5 stars! etc.
+We use Braze for email and in-app messages and ideally, we see slowed activity and ping them.
+Usually with refreshers on why and how to get value out of the product. e.g. hey, reduce no-shows by adding reminders to your events.
+That gets them thinking of the benefits of using Calendly more regularly vs not.
+To revive, there are many ways discounts (we don’t do these, but I’ve seen them work).
+What we do is package new release stuff. e.g. hey, we have an amazing iPhone app now so you can schedule on the go!
+It has 5 stars! etc.

 I’d love to hear about who your ideal buyer is in B2B and how you think about marketing to them.